emaphp/eMapper/README.md

                   //This requires a modification in the query argument expression
 ```

-In other words, *@Self* must be added if the specified query receives the current instance and another additional parameter.
+In other words, *@Self* must be added if the specified query receives the current instance and an additional value as arguments.
 The next example adds a **relatedProducts** property in the *Product* class that includes 2 arguments: the current partial instance and a integer value that sets the amount of objects to return.

 ```php
 namespace Acme\Factory;